2,000 People at the Past Six Nehemiah Action Assemblies

-Securing Funding for the County’s Affordable Housing Trust Fund
+Securing Funding for Affordable Housing

 Establishing a Neighborhood Accountability Board (NAB)